Fringe benefits are considered non-cash compensation and are taxed as regular wages. These taxable "wages" are called imputed pay. Examples:

 To recoup these funds from the employee(s):

 Once you've set up the benefit for imputed pay, run payroll and see the benefit amount on your employee's paystub.
-Imputed pay will appear 3 times:
+Imputed pay will appear three times: